GDX Vs. GDXJ: Which To Buy?

 What about the GDXJ/GDX Ratio?

 We believe that our indicator is an improvement upon the more traditionally used GDXJ/GDX indicator, due to one primary assumption.
 It is our belief and thesis that higher gold prices will tend to have more benefits for the junior miners over the larger miners.
 As a practical matter, if rising gold prices encourage more acquisitions, then the junior miners will be purchased at a premium to current market value.
+Our indicator makes some adjustments based upon the thesis that rising gold prices will support higher valuations to GDXJ relative to GDX.

 To further support this thesis, one can see that the leverage effect of GDXJ is higher than that of GDX.
 The beta of GDXJ to GLD has been 3.12X over the past year, and the beta of GDX to GLD has been 2.64X.